Australia makes its first call to the Tokyo Games with 7 NBA

 Male class procedure:

-So far, these eight teams have already qualified for the Tokyo 2020 Olympic basketball tournament for men representing the five continents: Nigeria (Africa), Argentina, the USA (America), Iran and Japan (the host country) (Asia), France, Spain (Europe) ) And Australia (Oceania)
+So far, these eight teams have already qualified for the Tokyo 2020 Olympic basketball tournament for men representing the five continents: Nigeria (Africa), Argentina, USA (America), Iran and Japan (host country) (Asia), France, Spain (Europe) ) And Australia (Oceania)

-The remaining four teams will be awarded to the four teams that won the FIBA Olympic Qualifying Championships scheduled to be held from 29 June to 4 July 2021 in Victoria (Canada); Split (Croatia); Kaunas (Lithuania); Belgrade (Serbia).
+The remaining four teams will be awarded to the four teams that win the FIBA Olympic Qualifiers scheduled to be held from 29 June to 4 July 2021 in Victoria (Canada); Split (Croatia); Kaunas (Lithuania); Belgrade (Serbia).

-The 12 teams will be divided into four pots according to the FIBA World Men’s Ranking, presented by Nike.
-The distribution of future winners in four FIBA Olympic qualifying tournaments is based on the team with the highest ranking in each event.
+The 12 teams will be divided into four bowls according to the FIBA World Men’s Ranking, presented by Nike.
+The distribution of future winners in four FIBA Olympic qualifying tournaments is based on the highest-ranked team in each event.
 The draw will distribute the teams into 3 groups of 4 teams each.
 There can be a maximum of two European teams in the same group and no more than one team from other continents in the same group.
 All teams will be drawn and placed in Group A, B or C.